-This event is an early entry and must be submitted to the ESC office for judging prior to the convention.
+This event is submitted online prior to ESC.
 Refer to the Deadlines in the WYNTK Booklet for submission dates.

 Websites can serve many purposes.
 They may support existing customers, give information, or promote products, services, or ideas.

 SOME GUIDELINES

 The Website will be judged real-time over the Internet, so it is more than an academic exercise.
 It is to be a fully functioning site that must have a clear, practical purpose, which it pursues with creativity and skill.